 Model diagnostics

-On this page you can perform model diagnostics with Visual Predictive Check plot (VPC Plot), Covariate sensitivity plot and Table of model odds ratios.
+The purpose of this section is to diagnose the model with VPC plot (Visual Predictive Check plot), Covariate sensitivity plot and Table of model odds ratios.

 Navigation